Sign into Siteimprove and navigate to the Quality Assurance section. Click on the 'Links' section in the menu on the left side of the page.

 Site Improve will flag links that require a login to access.
 This is because the Site Improve servers that scan the site cannot login to access the links.
 These links can be ignored.

 Links missing http://

-If a link doesn't begin with http://, the link will be directed to the URL of the page the link is on with the link appeneded to the end.
+If a link doesn't begin with "http://," the link will be directed to the URL of the page the link is on with the link appended to the end.
 For example, a link to "www.google.com" on our homepage would go to "http://www.wustl.edu/www.google.com".
 To fix such issues, add "http://" to the beginning of the URL.

 In some cases, a link will be flagged inappropriately.
 If this is the case, you can tell Siteimprove to ignore the link by looking Broken Links list and choose the X button.
 Issues can also be ignored from the page report page.